 The String class is usually derived from the standard String class of the underlying host system (and may be identified with it).
-For Scala clients the class is taken to support in each case a method def + (that: Any): String which concatenates its left operand with the textual representation of its right operand.
+For Scala clients the class is taken to support in each case a method which concatenates its left operand with the textual representation of its right operand.